jtmullen/cancelledbynetflix/_shows/2019/One-Day-At-A-Time.md

 ---
 title: One Day At A Time
 date: 2019-03-14
-description: This award winning sitcom, based on the 1975 series of the same name, was surprisingly cancelled after its third season.
-It was picked up by Pop for a fourth season of 7 episodes before being cancelled for reasons related to COVID-19.
+description: This award winning sitcom, based on the 1975 series of the same name, was surprisingly cancelled after three seasons.
+Pop picked up a fourth season then cancelled it due to COVID-19.
 seasons: 3
 episodes: 39
 netflix-url: https://www.netflix.com/title/80095532